victim-alt/brew/README.md

 We'd love you to contribute to Homebrew.
 First, please read our [Contribution Guide](CONTRIBUTING.md) and [Code of Conduct](https://github.com/Homebrew/.github/blob/HEAD/CODE_OF_CONDUCT.md#code-of-conduct).

 We explicitly welcome contributions from people who have never contributed to open-source before: we were all beginners once!
 We can help build on a partially working pull request with the aim of getting it merged.
-We are also actively seeking to diversify our contributors and especially welcome contributions from women from all backgrounds and people of colour.
+We are also actively seeking to diversify our contributors and especially welcome contributions from women from all backgrounds and people of color.

 A good starting point for contributing is to first [tap `homebrew/core`](https://docs.brew.sh/FAQ#can-i-edit-formulae-myself), then run `brew audit --strict` with some of the packages you use (e.g. `brew audit --strict wget` if you use `wget`) and read through the warnings.
 Try to fix them until `brew audit --strict` shows no results and [submit a pull request](https://docs.brew.sh/How-To-Open-a-Homebrew-Pull-Request).
 If no formulae you use have warnings you can run `brew audit --strict` without arguments to have it run on all packages and pick one.

-Alternatively, for something more substantial, check out one of the issues labelled `help wanted` in [Homebrew/brew](https://github.com/homebrew/brew/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) or [Homebrew/homebrew-core](https://github.com/homebrew/homebrew-core/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).
+Alternatively, for something more substantial, check out one of the issues labeled `help wanted` in [Homebrew/brew](https://github.com/homebrew/brew/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) or [Homebrew/homebrew-core](https://github.com/homebrew/homebrew-core/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).

 Good luck!